ScientificC/cmathl/README.md

 ## Types

-CML offers at the moment two types, `real_t` and `complex`. `real` corresponds to the type defined in the `mfloat_t` macro.
+CML offers at the moment two types, `real_t` and `complex`. `real_t` corresponds to the type defined in the `mfloat_t` macro.
 On the other hand, `complex` is equivalent to the type `complex_t*` being `complex_t` a structure.

 ### Real

 CML defines a large number of operations for the set of real numbers.
-For this, the type `real` is provided.
+For this, the type `real_t` is provided.
 Here is an example on how to work with this type of data:

 ```c
 real_t x = real(2.0);